willmagna/nodeauth-backend/README.md

-# BACKEND AUTHENTICATION SERVER
+# Backend Authentication Server

-This backend template can be use as a stand authentication server or it can be used as a template for a full backend server.
+This backend template can be used as a **standalone authentication server** or as a **starting point for a full backend server**.

-Authentication feature pre-built in
+### 🔐 Authentication features included:

-- JWT authentication based
+- JWT-based authentication
 - Direct user registration
-- User registration by invitation email signup
+- User registration via invitation (email signup)
 - Refresh tokens
-- 2FA Password recovery flow
+- Password recovery with 2FA (optional)
-- Error handling & validation
-- Pino logger
-- Rate limiter
-- Global rate limiter
+- Global and per-user rate limiting (Redis-based)
-- Authentication middleware by static API Token (applied when standalone auth server)
+- Authentication middleware via static API Token (useful when running as a standalone auth server)
+- Error handling and validation
+- Pino logger (high-performance logging)

+---

-## Technologies
+## 🏗️ Technologies

-- NodeJS
+- Node.js
-- Typescript
+- TypeScript
 - MongoDB
 - Redis
-- Docker compose
+- Docker Compose

+---

-## Local Deploy
+## 🚀 Local Development

 1. Clone the project: